SOLAR + STORAGE IN CALIFORNIA

 Illustration of a gray house with a blue pipe extending downward, connected to a multicolored horizontal line representing utilities.

-Enough clean energy to power 467,000 homes annually
+Enough clean energy to power the equivalent of 467,000 homes annually

 Gray map pin icon with a rainbow-colored ring at the base.